 Another key factor is video resolution, which can vary by device.
-Some KVM switches support up to 4K UHD at 60hz locally or over IP, like NEX-500 series products.
+Some KVM switches support up to 4K UHD at 30hz locally or over IP, like 4KIP100-KVM IP solution.
 If you have high resolution requirements, consider analog switches like 4KSW41-KVM, as they provide a higher resolution than most digital products.

 Single or Multi-Monitor

 KVM switches are available in single or multi-monitor configurations, so that you can control and switch between your single-monitor, dual-monitor or even quad-monitor sources.
 Some KVM switches can also be cascaded for 8-monitor applications.
 Some KVM-over-IP units allow you to group multiple computer sources and route them to an unlimited number of monitors.
-Besides, you can view multiple sources within one monitor using a multi-viewer KVM switch, or create a flexible video wall with KVM over IP solution, like NEX-500 series products.
+Besides, you can view multiple sources within one monitor using a multi-viewer KVM switch, or create a flexible video wall with KVM over IP solution.

 Switching & Control Method

 Many KVM switches have control buttons on their front panel for you to easily switch between computer sources.
 Some supports IR remote and hotkey switching with the keyboard, like 4KSW41-KVM-Pro, which offers much more convenience.
-And some KVM over IP solution supports PC or mobile App control, like NEX-500 series products.
+And some KVM over IP solution supports PC or mobile App control.